 One or two gangs of fishermen continued to haul seine for herring every spring on the Chowan River.
 Then the state banned the catching of any river herring at all.
 Fishery regulators hoped that the ban would help re-establish fishing stocks, but of course the ban put the final handful of fishermen out of business.

 So I remember standing on that bluff above the Chowan River with that older gentleman who had been head of Perry-Wynns’ herring cannery room.
 He had done that job for more than 50 years.
-When I visited him, he was in his 80s, but still hail and hearty.
+When I visited him, he was in his 80s, but still hale and hearty.

 Looking away from the river, he swept his hand across the horizon and pointed toward great fields of corn, soybeans and tobacco.
 He told me that, when he was young, 30 or 40 tenant families lived on that farmland.